MRCIEU/GeneHackman/README.md

 A full list of names and default values [can be found here](inst/extdata/predefined_column_maps.csv)

-There are 3 main components to the pipeline
+There are 2 main components to the pipeline
 1. Snakemake to define the steps to complete for each pipeline.
 2. Docker / Singularity container with installed languages (R and python), packages, os libraries, and code

-3. Slurm: each snakemake step spins up a singularity container inside a slurm job.
-Each step can specify different slurm requirements.
+The pipeline can be run either on its own, or via your institutions HPC.
+Each snakemake step spins up a singularity container inside an HPC job (ex. slurm).
+Each step can specify different cpu/memory requirements.

 ### Repository Organisation